Francis Roache

 Francis Michael "Mickey" Roache (August 3, 1936 – December 17, 2018) was an American police officer and politician who served as the Boston Police Commissioner from 1985 to 1993.
 He was also a member of the Boston City Council from 1996 to 2002 and was Suffolk County Register of Deeds from 2002 to 2015.

 Early life, military career, early career and education

-Roache was born and raised in a Irish-American household in South Boston.
+Roache was born and raised in an Irish-American household in South Boston.

 At one time in his younger years, Roache was a Boston city boxing title holder.
 In his youth, Roache formed a lifelong friendship with (future mayor) Raymond Flynn.
 The two grew up in houses located blocks from each other, and their father's were both longshoremen.

 Roache graduated from South Boston High School in 1954.
 He then served four years in the United States Marine Corps until 1959, and worked for Sears Roebuck in The Fenway neighborhood of Boston for 10 years, while attending Boston State College.
 His thesis for his Master's degree had focused on police relations in Boston.